Remember travelling out of town to find a gift because the local stores didn’t have it? Or putting in a mail order from a magazine?

 “Buy now, pay later” makes shopping far more convenient and accessible… But what about customers who want shopping to be fast?

-Apple Pay & Google Wallet are becoming increasingly popular for shoppers who want to ditch their cards and lighten their wallets.
+Apple Pay & Google Pay are becoming increasingly popular for shoppers who want to ditch their cards and lighten their wallets.
 Customers can now link their banks and credit cards to an app on their phone – when shopping online, customers can make secure purchases in a single tap, complete with face recognition and fingerprint confirmations.

 Image: Apple Pay